reminix-ai/runtime-typescript/packages/runtime/README.md

 # @reminix/runtime

-Your AI agent, live in minutes.
-Define handlers, serve your agents, and get instant APIs with built-in streaming.
+Deploy AI agents with instant REST APIs.
+Define handlers, wrap your existing framework, and serve with built-in streaming.

+**Works with:** Vercel AI, LangChain, LangGraph, OpenAI, Anthropic — or build custom agents from scratch.

 ## Installation